EnginKosure/js_albums_project/README.md

 ### Summary

 AP2 is an API sandbox using JsonPlaceholder.
 This project is done with vanilla JavaScript.
+For CSS, Bootstrap Library and SASS preprocessor used.
 API calls are made through built-in Fetch API.

 ### Getting Started